 Boosie Badazz Pleads Guilty to Federal Gun Charge

-Rapper Boosie Badazz, born Torence Ivy Hatch Jr., pleaded guilty on August 26, 2025, to a federal charge of being a felon in possession of a firearm.
-This plea stems from a 2023 arrest in San Diego, where Boosie was found with two firearms during a traffic stop.
-The rapper faces a maximum sentence of 15 years in prison, with sentencing scheduled for November 21, 2025.
+Rapper Boosie Badazz, born Torrence Ivy Hatch Jr., has pleaded guilty to federal charges for being a felon in possession of a firearm on August 26, 2025.
+The case originated from a 2023 arrest in San Diego, where authorities found two guns during a traffic stop.
+He now faces a potential maximum sentence of 15 years, with his sentencing hearing scheduled for November 21, 2025.
+Reports from CBS8 and iHeartRadio News have covered the story in detail.

 Arrest Details and Legal Proceedings